pepisg/navigation.ros.org/tutorials/docs/navigation2_with_semantic_segmentation.rst

 We will install these through the tutorial.

-NOTE: The semantic segmentation layer plugin is currently only compatible with stereo cameras that produce aligned depth and color images.
+NOTE: The semantic segmentation layer plugin is currently requires the depth and color images to be fully aligned, such as those from stereo or depth cameras.
+However, AI-based depth estimators may be used to create depth from monocular cameras.

 Semantic Segmentation Overview
 ==============================